syncfusion-content/windowsforms-docs/WindowsForms/PercentTextBox/Appearance-Settings.md

 <tr>
 <td>
 ReadOnlyBackColor</td><td>
-Specifies the backcolor to be used when the control is in the ReadOnly mode.</td></tr>
+Specifies the back color to be used when the control is in the ReadOnly mode.</td></tr>
 </table>